URBREATH/15-minutes-city/README.md

 # 15-minutes-city
-Open-source tool for 15-minute city analysis.

-## Overview and Purpose

 The **15-Minute City tool** is designed to assign a proximity index to urban services within a defined geographic area.
 It evaluates how easily residents can access Points of Interest (PoIs) on foot or by bicycle, following the “15-minute city” concept introduced by **Carlos Moreno**.
 This urban planning model envisions that most daily needs should be met within a 15-minute walk or bike ride from home.